-Active compounds: primarily the polysaccharides beta 1-6-glucans, alpha-glucans and MZF (Maitake Z-fraction) (4).
-Studies have shown that these compounds encourage maturation of dendritic cells and help activate various cell effectors such as macrophages, Natural Killer cells, T lymphocytes, interleukin-1 and superoxide anion (5).
-Other studies have demonstrated a blood glucose-lowering effect: by acting on membrane receptors for fatty acids in the β-cell, alpha-glucan polysaccharides may increase glucose sensitivity in cells and improve glucose resistance in peripheral tissues.
+Active compounds: primarily the polysaccharides beta 1-6-glucans, alpha-glucans, and MZF (Maitake Z-fraction) (4).
+Studies have shown that these compounds encourage maturation of dendritic cells and help activate various cell effectors such as macrophages, NK cells, T lymphocytes, interleukin-1, and superoxide anion (5).
+Other studies have demonstrated a blood glucose-lowering effect; by acting on pancreatic hormone receptors, alpha-glucan polysaccharides can increase its sensitivity in cells and improve its resistance in peripheral tissues.
 They also act against tumors by upregulating expression of a pro-apoptosis gene (BAK-1) (6).

 Attention: The extracts do not all have the same proportion of active principles nor the same concentration.
 This product should not be taken alongside anti-diabetes medication.